Picture of a corporate boardroom

 Who Cares About Delaware State Law?

 Under all state laws, issuances of company securities (including stock, stock and unit awards, stock options, etc.) must be properly approved; a company’s board of directors has authority to approve such issuances.
-In most (possibly all) states, the board of directors can delegate this authority to a subcommittee of the board (and a subcommittee can consist of just one director).
+In most (possibly all) states, the board of directors can delegate this authority to a committee of the board (and a committee can consist of just one director).

 Some Limitations Still Apply

-Under the amended Delaware law, any resolution delegating authority to approve issuances of company securities must specify the following:
+Where a board wants to delegate authority to approve grants—whether to a committee of the board, individual, or other entity—the board should do so via a formally adopted resolution.
+Under Delaware law, any resolution delegating authority to approve issuances of company securities must specify the following:

 Plan Must Allow Delegation

 Before your board delegates authority to approve equity awards, the plan under which the awards are granted must allow this.
-It is likely that your plan currently allows authority to approve grants to be delegated only to board members or possibly to officers.
-Even plans that allow granting authority to be delegated to officers, likely require the terms and conditions of the grants to adhere to those pre-approved by the board or compensation committee.
+Some plans allow authority to approve grants to be delegated only to board members or officers.
+Plans that allow granting authority to be delegated to officers may require the terms and conditions of the grants to adhere to those pre-approved by the board or compensation committee.

 Luckily, plans can always be amended, oftentimes without shareholder approval.
-It should be possible to amend the plan to expand the delegation of authority provision with board action alone.
-The board could (A) amend the plan to allow this delegation of authority and (B) vote to delegate authority under the amended plan at the same meeting; but to be safe, make sure they do it in that order.
+Where it is desirable expand the board's ability to delegate authority to approve grants, most plans can be amended to allow this with board action alone.
+The board could even (A) amend the plan to expand the delegation of authority provision and (B) vote to delegate authority under the amended plan at the same meeting; but to be safe, make sure they do it in that order.

 Consider a Grant Approval Committee

-Using a committee to approve grants could help avoid improprieties in the selection of grant recipients, such as the situation that happened at McDonald’s a few years ago.
+Using an internal committee to approve grants could help avoid improprieties in the selection of grant recipients, such as a situation that happened at McDonald’s.
 As covered in “Across Our Desk” in the Fall 2020 issue of the NASPP Advisor, a now former CEO of McDonald’s, who had authority to approve grants, issued a award to an employee that he had an inappropriate sexual relationship with.

 When more authority is granted to delegates, the potential for improprieties increases.
 Although establishing an approval committee isn’t a foolproof solution, it builds additional controls into the approval process that can help mitigate this risk.